PowerShell/PowerShell-RFC/README.md

 See https://github.com/PowerShell/powershell-rfc/blob/master/RFC0000-RFC-Process.md for process information

-The PowerShell Team meets once or twice a month (depending on amount of feedback) to review the feedback and respond.
+Along with making PowerShell Open Source, we are also inviting the community to author RFCs on proposed design changes (instead of having long threads in issues).
+The PowerShell Team will meet once a week (depending on amount of feedback) to review the feedback and respond.
-Since we are still testing the process, we've decided that over the next month, we'll author a few more RFCs based on existing known requests from the community.
-We'll continue to use this trial period to learn how to improve the process before we put this process into production.
-Thanks for everyone's contributions so far!

-Note that this used to be called PowerShell-Language-RFC, but are opening this up for all types of change discussion including modules, cmdlets, etc...
+We'll continue to refine this process as we learn from it.